samatisz/EasyShop/README.md

 Outline potential future enhancements or functionalities you might consider adding:

-- I would like to complete the shoppoing cart so that the website can become fully functional
+- I would like to complete the shopping cart so that the website can become fully functional
 - It would be nice to learn more front end coding such as JavaScript so that I can do more to the website cosmetically

 ## Resources